bragelyt/ASTSimpleTest/README.md

 ## MCTS

 The monte carlo tree search is quite simple, where one loop searches down through the tree, finds a leaf node and does a single rollout from that node.
+Based on pseudocode on page 13 in Lee, Ritchie et al., "Adaptive Stress Testing: Finding Likely Failure Events with Reinforcement Learning"

 ## TODOs